MrMisc/Outbreak_IC-Model/README.md

 ## Implementation Details

 ### Host properties
-The model represents individual hosts (chickens) as objects with various properties, including infection status, age, location, and mobility.
+The model represents individual hosts (hosts) as objects with various properties, including infection status, age, location, and mobility.
 These properties play a crucial role in disease transmission.

 ```rust
 #[derive(Clone)]